 Let's face it, your longest relationship in life won't be with a sister or brother, partner or friend.
 It will be with yourself.

 From birth to death, you are with you.
-You will keep your many confidences, your dreams of the night and your dreams of daylight.
-Perhaps your missteps (you alone can really complete any forgiveness needed) and your victories (the ones that are huge to you but too small to share).
+You will keep your many confidences, your dreams of the night, and your dreams of daylight.
+Perhaps your missteps (you alone can really complete any forgiveness needed) and your victories (the ones that are huge to you but too small to share) will be held as well.

 Your relationship with yourself is crucial to your happiness.
 It is fundamental to successful relationships with others.
 You need you as your best friend.
 Your relationship with yourself is just one of the reasons I suggest you travel solo.